fameoflight/template-rails-react/README.md

 - Rails 7
 - Rspec and factory_bot for testing
-- React 18 and Relay Modern
+- React 18 and Relay Modern (Typescript and Suspense)
 - Tailwind CSS

 ### Features: